microsoft/NubesGen/cli/README.md

 To run the binary on Linux, you need to:

-- Download the latest release: `gh release download --repo jdubois/nubesgen-cli --pattern='*-linux'`
+- Download the latest release: `gh release download --repo microsoft/nubesgen --pattern='nubesgen-cli-linux'`
 - Make the binary executable: `chmod +x nubesgen-cli-linux`
 - Run the binary: `./nubesgen-cli-linux -h`